csd1100/terrainium/README.md

 - When `construct` or `destruct` command is run, 2 types of processes are spawned:

-    1. `foreground` - Which are run in shell activated by `terrainium enter` command.
+    1. `foreground` - Which are run in shell activated by `terrain enter` command.
     2. `background` - which are separate processes started in background and logs for these processes are present in `/tmp/terrainiumd/terrains/<terrain_name>/$TERRAINIUM_SESSION_ID/` directory.